Writing tests with Blueprint

 Ran all test suites.

-Testing of smart contracts allows for the coverage of security, optimization of gas spending, and examination of edge cases.
-Writing tests in Blueprint (based on Sandbox) works through defining arbitrary actions with the contract and comparing test results with the expected result, for example:
+Writing tests in Blueprint (based on Sandbox) involves defining arbitrary actions with the contract and comparing the test results with the expected outcome.
+For example:

-const res = await main.sendMessage(sender.getSender(), toNano('0.05')); // performing an action with contract main and saving result in res
+const res = await main.sendMessage(sender.getSender(), toNano("0.05")); // Perform an action with the contract and save the result in res

-expect(res.transactions).toHaveTransaction({ // configure the expected result with expect() function
+// Configure the expected result with the expect() function

-from: main.address, // set expected sender for transaction we want to test matcher properties from
+from: main.address, // Set the expected sender for the transaction

-success: true // set the desirable result using matcher property success
+success: true, // Set the desirable result using the matcher property success

 });

-printTransactionFees(res.transactions); // print table with details on spent fees
+printTransactionFees(res.transactions); // Print a table with details on spent fees

 });